gitname/laravel-homestead-tutorial/README.md

 1. **Download and install the [Homestead Vagrant box](https://app.vagrantup.com/laravel/boxes/homestead)** into Vagrant

+    * Run:

     ```bash
     $ vagrant box add laravel/homestead
     ```

     * During installation, when Vagrant asks you which provider you will be working with, select `virtualbox`
-    * You can run `$ vagrant box list` to check which version of the box is installed
+    * You can run `$ vagrant box list` to check which version of the Homestead Vagrant box is installed

 2. **Clone the Homestead Git repository**

+    * Run:

     ```bash
     $ git clone https://github.com/laravel/homestead.git ./Homestead